dsohrabian/csu-parking-scraper/README.md

 # csu-parking-scraper
 ## Purpose

-To quantify how overbuilt the campus' parking facilities are.
+To quantify whether the campus' parking facilities are overbuilt.
 Structured garages cost millions in capital funds that can go to more active uses for students and the built environment of the campus;
-it subsidizes and encourages unsustainable transportation patterns, and after all this, it sits empty most of the time.
+it subsidizes and encourages unsustainable transportation patterns, and after all this, it is inherently designed to sit empty half the time.

 At about $20,000 per space for construction cost, the five garages that are scraped here probably cost somewhere around **$60 million** dollars to build.
 They also have debt service payments and millions in operations costs